breinwald/breinwald.github.io/uhi-boston.md

 ## Key Findings
 - Built environment is the primary driver of urban heat
 - Vegetation is strongly associated with lower surface temperatures
-- Socially vulnerable populations are disproportionately exposed to high temperatures
+- There is disproportionate spatial overlap between socially vulnerable populations and exposure to high temperatures
 - Priority heat intervention areas identified across Boston and adjacent municipalities

 ## Full Report